What are zoning laws and how do they work?

 Residential

-Home takes many forms.
+A home can take many forms.
 Your local government will often set specific zones for these varying types of residential dwellings.
 Residential zones may be designated for these housing units:

-• The kind, and number, of animals allowed at residences, if any
+• The kind and number of animals allowed at residences, if any.

-• Encumbrances such as the number of structures allowed on properties
+• Encumbrances, such as the number of structures allowed on properties.

 Commercial